-Once you have reached the point that you want to take benefits from your Teachers AVC you should weigh up your options carefully and not just select from the income choices offered by Prudential – in fact doing this will in all likelihood cost you money.
+Once you have reached the point that you want to take benefits from your Teachers AVC you should weigh up your options carefully and not just select from the income choices offered by Prudential – in fact doing this will in all likelihood limit your choices and cost you money.

 You can take up to 25% of the fund as tax free cash and then the remainder of the fund has to be used to provide an income which is potentially taxable.

-Due to the current low annuity rates and the inflexibility of annuities, many teachers are looking for alternative ways to use for their AVCs – particularly since the new pension freedoms have been introduced.
+Due to the current low annuity rates and the inflexibility of annuities, many teachers are looking for alternative ways to use for their AVCs – particularly since pension freedoms have been introduced.

-Flexi-access drawdown is currently not available within the Teachers AVC.
-This however doesn’t mean that the AVC can’t be used to take advantage of the new pension freedoms but it will need to be moved to an alternative structure to allow access.
+The option to take advantage of these freedoms is not available within the Teachers AVC.
+This however doesn’t mean that your AVCs can’t be used to take advantage of the new pension freedoms but it will need to be moved to a new plan that will.

-We have helped many teachers get the most from their Prudential AVCs through capped drawdown, flexi-access drawdown as well as standard, impaired, enhanced, fixed term or investment backed annuities.
+We have helped many teachers get the most from their Prudential AVCs through drawdown as well fixed term or conventional annuities.

 The value of investments may fall as well as rise.
 You may not get back the full amount that you originally invested